Payments while outside Australia

-Read more about specific rules for affected payments and concession cards and find out when you should tell us about your travel plans.
+Read the specific rules for affected payments and concession cards and when you should tell us about your travel plans.

-Tell us about your travel plans using either:
+Tell us about your travel plans by either:

-- your Centrelink online account through myGov - you can also add, view, update and remove overseas travel details
+- using your Centrelink online account through myGov, where you can also add, view, update and remove overseas travel details

-- call us on the phone number that relates to your affected payment.
+- calling us on the phone number that relates to your affected payment.

-Australia’s immigration department will also advise us when you leave Australia.
+Australia’s immigration department will also tell us when you leave Australia.

 Before travelling overseas

-Register for an online account through myGov before you leave Australia.
+Make sure you link your Centrelink online account to myGov before you leave Australia.
 Then you can access your letters and other services online while you're away.

-If the date you need to report your or your partner's earnings falls on or after you leave Australia, report on the business day before you leave.
-Otherwise we may delay your payment.
+Don’t forget to report your or your partner’s income before you leave.
+Especially if the date you need to report falls on or after you leave Australia.
+If you don’t, we may delay your payment.

-It's important to advise us about any change to your circumstances that would normally affect your payment or concession card.
+It's important to tell us about any change to your circumstances that would normally affect your payment or concession card.

-If you're being paid as a single person because your partner is overseas, and you're leaving Australia to visit your partner, contact us before you leave.
+If we’re paying you as a single person because your partner is overseas, and you're leaving Australia to visit your partner, contact us before you leave.
 We need to review your payment before you leave.
 Otherwise we may pay you too much.

-If we can’t get in touch with you while you’re outside Australia, in certain circumstances we may need to stop your payment or concession card.
+If we can’t contact you while you’re outside Australia, we may stop your payment or concession card.